rawify/GPS.js/README.md

 update(line)
 ---
-The update method is the most important function, it adds a new NMEA sentence and forces the callback to trigger
+The update method is the most important function, it parses a NMEA sentence and forces the callbacks to trigger

 updatePartial(chunk)
 ---